Dark Shadows: Broadcast history

 Barnabas (Jonathan Frid) was introduced in April 1967.
 With a time slot change to 3:30 Eastern/2:30 Central, many more teenagers found the program.
 By May 1968, the series was still in last place (out of 12 offerings), but rose to a 7.3 rating, the rough equivalent of gaining the viewership of three million households in the span of one year.
 Dark Shadows returned to its 4 p.m.
 Eastern/3 p.m.
 Central time slot in July 1968, without losing much of its audience.
 One Life to Live, which was launched by ABC in July 1968 in the 3:30 slot, also sought to reach the newfound young demographic.

 The series reached its peak in popularity during a storyline set in the year 1897, broadcast from March 1969.
 By the end of May, Dark Shadows was ABC's most popular soap opera, and by late 1969 it was reaching between 7 and 9 million viewers on any given day, and ranking 11th out of a total 15 daytime dramas in that time period.

 In November 1969, the 1897 storyline came to an end.
 With ratings at an all-time high, the writers were under pressure to hold the audience.
 Fans tended to dislike the portrayal of Barnabas as the pawn of some greater power in the next storyline, known as "The Leviathans".
 They were more interested in the archetypes of classic horror—the vampire, the witch, the werewolf—than in off-camera suggestion.
 The launch of Somerset in March 1970, a much-publicized spin-off of NBC's Another World, also hurt the series considerably.

-The release of the film House of Dark Shadows in September of that year is also thought to have caused TV ratings to fall, possibly due to parents, attending the film with their children, discouraging their choice of television viewing material due to the amount of blood spilled on screen.
+The release of the film House of Dark Shadows in October 1970 is also thought to have caused TV ratings to fall, possibly due to parents, attending the film with their children, discouraging their choice of television viewing material due to the amount of blood spilled on screen in the film.
 Beginning in the fall of 1970, several ABC stations across the country dropped the show due to falling viewership.
 Within six months, ratings dropped from 7.3 to 5.3., though the ratings improved in its final weeks.
 The series was canceled on April 2, 1971, and replaced the following Monday with a new version of the game show Password.
 The last minute of the final episode included a voiceover by actor Thayer David wrapping up many of the plotlines on the show.

 The original cast reunited in 2003 for a special reunion play recorded for MPI, and in 2004 resumed production of Dark Shadows audio dramas for Big Finish.
 These dramas have been ongoing for 10 seasons.